zakhov/create-pandajs-game/README.md

 *Do note that the since the repository is merely a template and doesn't include the Panda2 engine by default, the build script is using `npm run build:ci` as it includes the `npm run init` command necessary to setup the Panda2 engine source files needed to complete the **build**  process.

-*If you have ran `npm run init` and pushed the `game` folder your repository, just simply `npm run build` should work fine.
+*If you have ran the initial setup via `npm run init` and pushed the `game` folder to your repository, just simply doing `npm run build` should work fine.